mrdijk/EnergyEfficient_FL/energy-efficiency/docs/EnerConsMeas/Improved_WSL_Guide.md

 ```

 ## Copy and paste in WSL (Linux environment)
-In these environments, you cannot copy and paste with ctrl+c/ctrl+v.
-You need to do this manually with the right mouse click and then select copy/paste.
-In most terminals pasting can be done using right mouse click.
-However, you can copy it from your windows environment, it is only in the WSL environment where you cannot do this, such as when running WSL in the terminal, so most of the times you can use ctrl+c to copy.
+In 2024 it was possible to use ctrl+c/ctrl+v to copy and paste when opening the terminal in wsl.
+However, in some Linux environments it is not possible and you need to do this manually with the right mouse click and then select copy/paste.
+Test this out to see what works and what does not in your specific environments.
+In some environments it automatically pastes the copied content for you when using the right mouse click (e.g. in a terminal).